How To Get The Best Landlord Insurance In Colorado

 What is landlord insurance?

-Landlord insurance doesn’t typically cover tenants’ personal property, they’ll need renter’s insurance for that, nor does it include coverage for wear and tear, infestations, or maintenance failures.
+Landlord insurance usually doesn’t cover tenants’ personal property; they’ll need renters’ insurance for that, nor does it include coverage for wear and tear, infestations, or maintenance failures.

 How much does landlord insurance cost in Colorado?